Signior-X/github-repo-creator/README.md

 Code Implementation Details:
 1. `github.strategy.ts` -> Uses Passport Github strategy to authenticate the user.
 2. `app.service.ts` -> Uses passport user to set required cookies.
-This file also contains the API Implementation of creating a repo using GitHub APIs.
+This file also contains the API Implementation of creating a repo using GitHub APIs with proper exception handling, validation checks, and response object.
 3. `app.module.ts` -> Contains all the configuration, pipelines, etc.
 4. `schema` folder -> Contains the request response objects for repo creation process.